raysspl/1stgem/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: This is where we'd write the instructions

 ## Contributing